 Device freedom can create so much entitlement in our kids and teens.
 It can also bring about really ugly attitudes.
 That’s why they need boundaries!

 Help your kids have a healthier and happier life by not giving them too much freedom on their devices.
 They will thank you for it later!

 Help Me Give My Kids Device Boundaries!

-Need some ideas for how to create and enforce boundaries?
-Here are a few!
+Here are a few ideas for how to create and enforce boundaries:

 - Make a cell phone contract and have your kids read through it and sign it.
 I’m 100% serious.

 There’s a great example of a phone contract in the book Raising Grateful Kids in An Entitled World.
 Please read it!